Not sure which macrame cord to use in your first project? Then have a look at this Ultimate Macrame Cord Guide for Beginners.

 -

-Another one is used with a slippery synthetic cord.
+Another one is using a slippery synthetic cord.
 These cords can loosen easily and make it harder to keep your knot tension even.

 -